 - Have some water or other drink handy.
 You might want it after talking for a bit..

 - Tidy yourself up a bit, but you don’t have to be a perfect supermodel.
 You’re wonderful just as you are!

-What to Expect at the Actual Interview
+What to Expect at on the Recording

 I’ll be happy to answer any questions you have, or discuss more about how we want the show to go.
-I want the show to help make your work more visible, so I’d love to know how to do it best.
+I want the show to help make you and your work more visible, so I’d love to know how to do it best.